 The magic of iGrow lies in its original semi-aerosol growing techniques and the LED planting lighting system, integrating all aspects that plants need such as light, water and air into one compact systems.
 The iGrow ensures continuous growth of plants through its automated control system and allows plants and vegetables to be grown even in a cold winter season and off seasons.

 “Agriculture 4.0 total subversion and sublimation of traditional agriculture,” stated Lennon Tsai, founder of iGrow and the company’s conference speaker.
-“In China, iGrow has established a vast series of indoor agricultural products, from the micro indoor planting devices represented by automated plant-growing machines and the garden-like workplace environments developed by ingrained planting systems, as well as the air farm developed by the smart DFT (Deep Flowing Technology) planting system. iGrow is dedicated to pursuing a genuinely wise planting system that covers all variety of species of plants.”
+“In China, iGrow has established a vast series of indoor agricultural products, from the micro indoor planting devices, cute enough that home decorators use them, represented by automated plant-growing machines and the garden-like workplace environments developed by ingrained planting systems, as well as the air farm developed by the smart DFT (Deep Flowing Technology) planting system. iGrow is dedicated to pursuing a genuinely wise planting system that covers all variety of species of plants.”
 Although it sounds complex, the company ensures that it isn’t, there is virtually nothing you have to do to maintain your plants and vegetation.
 The invention speaks to geeks on two levels, first of all, it is so simple to use that even someone with no motivation to garden will be able to do so.
 Secondly, the product is quite technical, and that in itself will spark interest in a geeky or nerdy customer.

 iGrow has extended its business to more than twenty different countries in North and South America, Europe, Asia, and Australia.
 In November 2015, the business received its first lot of funding which is worth tens of millions of RMB.
 This all happened in little more than a year after its development and the company had intentions of receiving its second round of financing in middle of 2016.